Installing Java for PXF

 If an appropriate version of Java is already installed on each Greenplum Database host, you need not perform the procedure in this topic.

 Ensure that you have access to, or superuser permissions to install, Java 8 or Java 11 on each Greenplum Database host.

 Perform the following procedure to install Java on the master, standby master, and on each segment host in your Greenplum Database cluster.
 You will use the

 gpssh utility where possible to run a command on multiple hosts.

 Log in to your Greenplum Database master node:

 Create a text file that lists your Greenplum Database standby master host and segment hosts, one host name per line.
 For example, a file named

-Install the Java package on each host.
+Install the Java package.
 For example, to install Java version 8:

-If the superuser configures the newly-installed Java alternative as the system default:
+Note: If the superuser selected the newly-installed Java alternative as the system default,